-5 European Social Survey Rounds 2, 3, and 4: Data file edition 3.6.
-Sikt - Norwegian Agency for Shared Services in Education and Research, Norway - Data Archive and distributor of ESS data for ESS ERIC. doi:10.21338/NSD-ESS2-2004; -2006; -2008.
+&lt;sup>5 European Social Survey Rounds 2, 3, and 4: Data file edition 3.6.
+Sikt-Norwegian Agency for Shared Services in Education and Research, Norway-Data Archive and distributor of ESS data for ESS ERIC. doi:10.21338/NSD-ESS2-2004; -2006; -2008.

-6 A threshold of 21 years old makes sense given that the question in the ESS survey asks respondents "in which one of [14] fields or subjects is their highest qualification."
-Students who are still completing higher education may not have received a qualification beyond their high school diploma which may not say much about their post-secondary skills training.
+&lt;sup>6 A threshold of 21 years old makes sense given that the question in the ESS survey asks respondents "in which one of [14] fields or subjects is their highest qualification."
+This minimizes the number of respondents who are still in higher education and for whom we consequently obtain only information on their high school diploma, which may not say much about their post-secondary skills training.